aborche/qemu-guest-agent/README.md

 This port provides "as is".
 Some commands is not working, for example "fsfreeze".
 We try to make a patches for vcpu and fs features at FreeBSD.
 Command reference and current command support status in FreeBSD can be found [here](https://github.com/aborche/qemu-guest-agent/blob/master/supported_command_reference.md)
 Be Careful.
-Port builds without docs.
+Port builds without any docs.

 ## Supported systems